johnwelter/Builds/README.md

 A kinect enabled Theremin.

-Only a manual build is currently availible.
+Only a manual build is currently availible (Mac + Windows)

 CONTROLS: